suleK2/OceanAppDemo/README.md

 # OceanAppDemo

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.
+This project was generated using Angular CLI version 19.2.12.

+## Features

+- List, add, edit, and delete crew members
+- Manage certificates associated with crew members
+- Multilingual support with translations (English, Portuguese, French)
+- Responsive UI with Bootstrap and custom theming
+- Modal dialogs for detailed editing and viewing
+- Currency-wise total income calculation and display

-## Development server
+## Development Server

 To start a local development server, run: